hms-dbmi/VarPPUD/README.md

 Data/: Raw and intermediate data in the work
 &emsp;    - raw/: The raw data is avaialable upon request, accessing to the data was done via PIC-SURE
-&emsp;    - database/: databases used to generate features &emsp;    - feature/: numerical feature representations
+&emsp;    - database/: databases used to generate features
+&emsp;    - feature/: numerical feature representations

 ## Steps to run the codes
 1. Clone the repository: git clone https://github.com/hms-dbmi/VarPPUD
 2. Change the the directory of all code files to the location where your data is accessed
-3. Run
+3. Run data_process.py to curate the inclusion patient information
-4. Run
+4. Generate

 ## Publication